Research

 Datasets

 Christina Wolbrecht.
 2016.
 American Political Party Platforms, 1948-2008.
 Quasi-sentences coded via the Policy Agendas Project framework.
-Available at http://comparativeagendas.net/us
+Available and updated at http://comparativeagendas.net/us

 Replication Datasets